- The Science Behind Why We Are Hooked On Negative News!

 Research on cortisol has demonstrated that this hormone can also have a powerful effect on strengthening memories.
 However, studies in humans up until now have been inconclusive -- with cortisol sometimes enhancing memory while at other times having no effect.

-A key factor in whether cortisol has an effect on strengthening certain memories may rely on activation of norepinephrine during learning, a finding previously reported in studies with rats.
+A key factor in whether cortisol has an effect on strengthening certain memories may rely on the activation of norepinephrine during learning, a finding previously reported in studies with rats.

 Conducted in the laboratory of Larry Cahill at U.C.
 Irvine, Segal's study included 39 women who viewed 144 images from the International Affective Picture Set.
 This set is a standardized picture set used by researchers to elicit a range of responses, from neutral to strong emotional reactions, upon view.